Products

 Eliminate manual tasks and streamline your operations.

-Paper near miss reporting forms take a while to complete and are easily misplaced after submission.
+Paper near miss report forms take a while to complete and are easily misplaced after submission.
 With most risks being time-sensitive, preventing another near miss from occurring requires taking the proper corrective action immediately.
 Using a near miss reporting tool such as a mobile inspection app can help the health and safety team in addressing near misses in a timely manner.

 SafetyCulture (formerly iAuditor) is a mobile inspection app that organizations across industries can use to protect the health and safety of their employees.
 As the Best SaaS Product for Health & Safety, SafetyCulture streamlines near miss reporting with the following features: